[Breaking] April the Giraffe Is Now In Active Labor: Yes Really

 No, it’s not a joke or a false start.
 This time it’s real, folks.
 April the Giraffe has gone into active labor, and her calf is on the way.
-April’s amniotic sack appeared at roughly 7 a.m. on Saturday, April 15.
+April’s amniotic sack appeared at roughly 7 a.m. on Saturday, April 15, and two of the calf’s hooves could be seen moments later.

 On April Fool’s weekend this year anticipation and excitement for the arrival of April the Giraffe’s calf reached its pinnacle.
 Many users on social media lamented the fact that they had either not slept, or missed events, while some even skipped work all in the hope that they would catch April going into active labor.